-This programme is focussed on understanding the effects of human activity on rivers and groundwater systems to allow better predictions and inform more sustainable water allocation decisions that benefit ecosystems and communities.
+This programme is focussed on understanding the effects of human use of surface and groundwater systems to inform more sustainable water allocation decisions that benefit ecosystems and communities.

 - Investigate relationships between river flows, variability and environmental attributes and values to inform water allocation decisions.

 - Understand how different river flows maintain the in-stream physical environment and ecosystems.

 - Develop improved, more accurate and holistic methods for setting minimum flows for biota (e.g. sports fish).

 - Produce tools that assess effects on in-stream biota and reliability of water-supply of complex resource development across catchments and regions.
 These address the cumulative effects of multiple water uses, flow rules, water storage and climate change on waterways and take reliability, and alternative scenarios to assess large scale water management options.

 - Determine flow-dependent Maori cultural values in waterways and assist iwi participation in water management.

 - Develop methods to maintain physical habitat quality in managed rivers, including flushing of nuisance algae.